 Conferences can be a great way to build your personal and company brand, and if done well then you can get directly in front of your target customers as an authority that can help them solve their biggest problems.

 Similar to sponsoring conferences, speaking at a conference shows your expertise.

-Speaking at conferences isn’t for everyone, but if it is for you and you are able to get speaking slots (either through invites, sponsorships, or pitching) then it can be a great way to be seen as an authority and thus more trusted and thus generate more leads for your business.
+Speaking at conferences isn’t for everyone, but if it is for you and you are able to get speaking slots (either through invites, sponsorships, or pitching).

 Write a book